Chapter 3. Directing outbound traffic through a gateway

 $ oc apply -n curl -f https://raw.githubusercontent.com/openshift-service-mesh/istio/refs/heads/master/samples/curl/curl.yaml

-4. Export a CURL_POD environment variable that has been initialized with the name of the curl pod:
+4. Export a CURL_POD environment variable and initialize it with the name of the curl pod by running the following command:

 $ export CURL_POD=$(oc get pod -n curl -l app=curl -o jsonpath='{.items[0].metadata.name}')